EthicalGT/Psychbuddy/README.md

  * Connect with Others: 💬 Join our supportive community forum.
  * Track Your Progress: 📝 Log daily activities and export for your therapist.
  * Emotion Detection Module: Can analyse human emotion and recommend personalised recommendations.

 ✨ Built with: 🐍 Django (Python)
-✨ Let's get started!
-Visit our website and begin your journey to better mental health.
-This version is more concise, uses emojis for better readability, and maintains a friendly tone.